-How to Get Your Soccer Coaching License (UK, USA, AUS, CAN)
+How to Get a Soccer Coaching License (Any Country)

 While many people start off coaching a team with relatively little experience other than having played soccer themselves, there does come a time when you need to start thinking about how to get your soccer coaching license.

 This is because as you work your way up the ladder, greater pressures and responsibilities are placed on the coach.